Center For Government Synergism

-The Connected Government Solution (CGS) digitally transforms cities into V.I.P. cities.
-It starts with a laser sharp focus on creating Value by having a meaningful Impact on citizen’s quality of life, and by leveraging strategic Partnerships to achieve disruptive change and innovation.
+The Center For Government Synergism (CGS) digitally transforms cities into V.I.P. cities.
+It starts with a laser-sharp focus on creating Value by having a meaningful Impact on citizen’s quality of life, and by leveraging strategic Partnerships to achieve disruptive change and innovation.

 What is a Smart City?